Arrays

 console.log(fruits.at(2)); // Returns: pear

-Read more about the at() method in Array Methods.
+Read more about the at()

 Array Indexing

 In the above example, we are accessing the brand Toyota, which, using basic math, is the second item out of three items in our array.
-So why are we accessing it's value using brands[1]?
+So why are we accessing it's value using brands[1]

 Because arrays are indexed from 0.
 Meaning JavaScript (and other programming languages) doesn't start counting the number of items of an array from 1...it starts from 0.
 Therefore, reading the remaining values is as follows: